Woolworths Group

 Influence

-Your team's experience, local processes, how information is communicated within your area
+Your team's experience, team processes, how workload is managed, how information is communicated within your area

 Concern